okaythen11/okaythen11.github.io/_pages/about.md

 Imagine flash utilzes 3 main methods for inference speed up there is backwards distillation, noise correction and shifted reconstruction loss​.

-Backwards distillation
+Backward distillation
 ------
-Distillation in machine learning generally refers to the utilization of a larger (teacher) model from which we try to "distill" knowledge in a smaller (student) model this generally helps to reduce the inference time and reduces memory requirements b
+Distillation in machine learning generally refers to the utilization of a larger (teacher) model from which we try to "distill" knowledge in a smaller (student) model this generally helps to reduce the inference time and reduces memory requirements while still utilizing the knowledge of the larger model.
+The paper about Imagine flash introduces a new distillation technique for diffusion models.
+WHich they coined "Backward distillation".

+Backward distillation aims to eliminate information leakage from the starting image to the denoising steps during the training phase.
+The paper suggest this since information leakage reduces inference performance which becomes especially aparent when only taking a few diffusion steps (small T), which is one of the main ways to decrease inference cost.

+b

 Noise correction